 Honorary Fellowships are bestowed by the Society for eminence in microscopy or related branches of science or for exceptional service to science

 New nominations for potential Honorary Fellows need to be submitted by a current RMS member.
-The nominator should submit to RMS Chief Executive Allison Winton a copy of the nominee’s CV, including a full list of their publications, 10 selected ‘top’ publications, and a 500-word summary of their contributions to research involving microscopy.
+The nominator should submit to RMS Chief Executive, Sali Davis, a copy of the nominee’s CV, including a full list of their publications, 10 selected ‘top’ publications, and a 500-word summary of their contributions to research involving microscopy.
 A supporting letter, signed by five other RMS members, should also be submitted by the nominator.

 The proposal is then put before the RMS Council, which has absolute discretion in approving or rejecting the nomination.